airqo-platform/AirQo-frontend/platform/README.md

 ### Cypress tests

-    yarn cypress:open
+    yarn run cypress open

-A new browser screen opens you from which you can manaully run the tests
+A new browser screen opens you from which you can manually run the tests

 ### The linter